 - Cut weeding time

-- Amends soil and adds nutrients back to the dirt
+- Soil is amended as the hay breaks down and adds nutrients back to the dirt

 - Gardening is “fun” again instead of a chore

 I love spring anywhere, but if I could choose I would always greet it in a garden.
 Ruth Stout